 Yes.

 For example, if you have both the DBS Altitude Visa (2x free Priority Pass visits) and the Citi PremierMiles Card (2x free Priority Pass visits), you’ll have a total of four visits to use.
-You will need to register and keep track of separate Priority Pass accounts, though.
+You will need to register and keep track of separate Priority Pass accounts, however, as it’s not possible to combine entitlements from different cards in a single account.

-Some high-end cards allow you to bring a guest for free, each time you visit the lounge.
+Some high-end cards allow you to bring a guest for free every time you visit the lounge.

 Card | Guest Allowance |